mikkelx/Task_Management/README.md

 # Task management project

-This is my task management project using Java and JavaFX.
-Data is downloaded from localhost database into static container.
-Data is live-updaetd in database.
+This is my example project on  task management using Java and JavaFX.
+Projects and tasks data is downloaded from localhost database into static container.
+Data is live-updated in database.